ibexa/documentation-developer/docs/search/aggregation_reference/custompricestats_aggregation.md

+---
+description: CustomPriceStatsAggregation
+---

 # CustomPriceStatsAggregation

 The CustomPriceStatsAggregation aggregates search results by the value of the custom product's price and provides statistical information for the values.
 You can use the provided getters to access the values:

 - sum (`getSum()`)
 - count of values (`getCount()`)